College Center for Advising Services

 Information for Students with Disabilities

-The disability support coordinators at the Center for Excellence in Teaching and Learning (CETL) are committed to assisting students with disabilities.
+The Access Coordinators at the Center for Excellence in Teaching and Learning (CETL) are committed to assisting students with disabilities.
 We encourage students with disabilities to assess their needs carefully and to make use of the services offered at CETL.
 Incoming students should fill out and return the disability information form found at the back of this book.

 At the start of each semester, students should make an appointment with their assigned disability coordinator to discuss academic/course-related accommodations and to provide written permission to notify instructors about the accommodations that have been approved.
 Students are also invited to discuss with their CETL coordinators any additional services they may require from other programs and offices (e.g., Residential Life, Parking and Transportation, Dining Services).